sablier-labs/docs/docs/concepts/13-glossary.md

 ## Token

-Digital tokens can exist in various forms, but the Sablier Protocols exclusively supports the streaming of ERC-20 tokens.
+Digital tokens can exist in various forms, but the Sablier Protocol exclusively supports the streaming of ERC-20 tokens.

 ## Vesting